esheks/AgileWay/README.md

 # Agileway
-Regression testof Agileway website using C#
+Regression test of Agileway website using C#